 Remember the S&P 500 lost 5% in January 2016.

-I added the #oh$hit portfolio to the the list of the other five sample portfolios in January 2016.
-These are in the Little Red Ms. Cheat Sheet on investing.
-The most recent update is for the quarter ending March 2017.
+I added the #oh$hit portfolio to the the list of the other five sample portfolios.
+The sample portfolios are in the Little Red Ms. Cheat Sheet on investing.
+The most recent update is for the quarter ending June 2017.